Thriving in America: Megaregions, Megatrends and Small Business Growth

 Infrastructure and Transportation

 Megaregions are hubs of transportation and infrastructure development.
 They include extensive road networks, airports, seaports, and public transportation systems.
 Efficient infrastructure within megaregions facilitates the movement of people, goods, and services, making it vital for the functioning of the broader U.S. economy.
 For instance, the Texas Triangle, comprising Dallas, Houston, and San Antonio, is home to a vast network of highways and intermodal transportation hubs, facilitating the efficient flow of goods across the region.
-This is also the case of cities in the Piedmont and Great Lakes megaregions where many of these cities rank among the largest trucking and freight markets in the US.
+This is also the case of cities in the Piedmont and Great Lakes megaregions, where many of these cities rank among the largest trucking and freight markets in the US.

 OrangeDox Virtual Data Rooms